 Q: Are we required to attend every football game, even the away ones?

 A: NO!
 The band performs at the home football games (usually 5-6) and maybe one away game.
 There are several open weekends that will allow you plenty of time to go home and visit friends and family, or even hold a part-time job, if you wish.

 Q: How can I become a member of the band?
 Are auditions necessary?

-A: There is an audition process for the marching band, only if you want to apply for a scholarship.
+A: There is an audition process for the marching band.
 Simply enroll in MUS175 (credit).
 One-hour credit allows you to receive a grade toward your GPA and costs one hour of tuition.
 The non-credit option allows you to pay a nominal participation fee and though the grade appears on your transcript, it does not affect your GPA.
 Regardless of your enrollment option, grading criteria are the same for all members.

 Q: How are you graded?

 A: The grading policy is based almost exclusively on attitude and attendance.
 If you are at rehearsals and performances, it will be an easy A!